Matt Ridley

-Matthew White Ridley, 5th Viscount Ridley (born 7 February 1958), is a British science writer, journalist and businessman.
-He is known for his writings on science, the environment and economics, and has been a regular contributor to The Times newspaper.
+Matthew White Ridley, 5th Viscount Ridley (born 7 February 1958), commonly known as Matt Ridley, is a British science writer, journalist and businessman.
+He writes on science, the environment and economics, and has been a regular contributor to The Times newspaper.
 Ridley was chairman of the UK bank Northern Rock from 2004 to 2007, during which period it experienced the first run on a British bank in 130 years.
 He resigned, and the bank was bailed out by the UK government; this led to its nationalisation.

-Ridley is a libertarian, and a staunch supporter of Brexit.
+Ridley is a libertarian, and a supporter of Brexit.
 He inherited the viscountcy in February 2012 and was a Conservative hereditary peer from February 2013, with an elected seat in the House of Lords, until his retirement in December 2021.

 Early life and education

 Ridley's parents were Matthew White Ridley, 4th Viscount Ridley (1925–2012), and Lady Anne Katharine Gabrielle Lumley (1928–2006), the daughter of Roger Lumley, 11th Earl of Scarbrough.
 He is the nephew of the late Conservative Member of Parliament (MP) and minister Nicholas Ridley and the great grandson of Edwin Lutyens.

-Ridley attended Eton College from 1970 to 1975, and then went on to Magdalen College, Oxford, to study zoology.
-Obtaining a BA degree with first class honours, Ridley continued with research on the mating system of the common pheasant (Phasianus colchicus) supervised by Chris Perrins for his Doctor of Philosophy degree in 1983.
+Ridley attended Eton College from 1970 to 1975, and then studied at Magdalen College, Oxford, earning a BA degree with first class honours in zoology.
+He then pursued doctoral research on the mating system of the common pheasant (Phasianus colchicus), supervised by Chris Perrins, and was awarded a DPhil in zoology in 1983.